BojanJurca/Key-value-database-for-Arduino/README.md

 ### How fast the insert and find operations are?

 Time complexity of a balanced binary search tree implemented beneath persistent key-value pairs can be estimated by O (log n), where n is the number of key-value pairs already inserted.
 But the max number of key-value pairs is relatively small so the speed of disk IO operations prevails.
 LittleFS file system uses less memory and leaves more of it to the persistent key-value pairs.
-But regarding the speed of IO operations, FAT file system perform much better.
+It performs better than FAT with inserts but worse with finds.
 Here are some measurements:

 ![insert_find_times](insert_find_times.gif)